Course Opens International Field Research to College Students with Disabilities

 , which is dedicated to the advancement of meaningful STEM (science, technology, engineering, mathematics and medicine) literacy for all learners.

 has been dedicated to excellence in teaching for more than a century.
 In addition to preparing students to work in diverse communities, the college provides continual professional development and fosters education leadership at the local, state, national and international levels.

 conducts field research around the world in areas spanning paleontology, quaternary geology, geomorphology, sedimentology, stratigraphy, tectonics, environmental geology and biogeochemistry.
-The GSA meeting will feature highlights of UC’s geological research that is taking place around the world.

 , founded in 1888, is a scientific society with more than 26,500 members from academia, government, and industry in more than 100 countries.
 The GSA Meeting draws geoscientists from around the world representing more than 40 different disciplines.